viblo/pymunk/README.rst

     You can email me directly at vb@viblo.se

 **Issue Tracker**
-    Please use the issue tracker at github to report any issues you find: https://github.com/viblo/pymunk/issues
+    Please use the issue tracker at github to report any issues you find.
+This is also the place for feature requests: https://github.com/viblo/pymunk/issues

 Regardless of the method you use I will try to answer your questions as soon